vkucukcakar/php-fpm-docker/README.md

 	Current domain name
 * SSMTP_MAILHUB=[server-mta]
 	Smtp container hostname
+* CHANGE_OWNER=[enable|disable]
+	Change owner of /var/www/html and some special directories (/data/opcache, /sessions, /home/www-data) recursively to "www-data:www-data".
+	As the default user is www-data and it is already used in PHP-FPM configuration files, this will solve PHP permission errors for development.
+	This also affects the directories and files at host if you mount volumes.
+Will also be enabled if CHANGE_UID or CHANGE_GID is set.
+* CHANGE_UID=[1000]
+	Change uid of default user www-data.
+You can make this match your current uid (id -u) on host to easily access mounted volumes for development.
+* CHANGE_GID=[1000]
+	Change gid of default group www-data.
+You can make this match your current gid (id -g) on host for development.

 ## Caveats

 * Automatic configuration, creates configuration files using the supported environment variables